adibirje14/Pharmacy-Management-System/README.md

 );

-3. Run the Application
+3. Run the Application: python main.py

-python main.py

 **Made by Aditya Birje**